-A set of fast rising pulses are passed through the coil or motor (the devise under test – DUT).
-The voltage of the surge test pulses depends on what voltage the test operator sets, or the standard that is used.
-The test voltage can range from the peak operating voltage of the DUT to around 3.5 times the operating voltage of the DUT.
-2E+1000V where E is the operating RMS voltage of the DUT is most common.
+A set of fast rising pulses pass through the coil or motor.
+The operator sets the voltage of the surge test pulses based on standards and best practices.
+The test voltage ranges from the peak operating voltage of the motor to around 3.5 times the operating voltage of the motor.
+2E+1000V where E is the operating RMS voltage of the motor is most common.

-The surge pulses produce a decaying wave in the circuit that includes the tester and the DUT (see picture).
-The wave is compared to the wave from another coil or to the waves from the other motor phases.
-All are displayed on the screen.
+The surge pulses produce a decaying wave form by the oscilloscope channel in the tester.
+Each wave is compared to the wave from another coil or to the waves from the other motor phases.
+All wave forms display on the touch screen. (see picture)

-The waves will be nearly identical if the coils or windings are identical.
-If one has a fault or insulation weakness, the wave will have a different frequency from the others and separate from them.
-The iTIG II testers will calculate the wave differences (%WD), also called %EAR or Error Area Ratio).
+The waves are nearly identical if the coils or windings are identical.
+If one has a fault or insulation weakness, the wave will have a different frequency from the others and appear separate.
+The iTIG II tester calculates the percentage wave differences (%WD) which is also called Error Area Ratio (%EAR).

-For more details on surge comparison tests, see Surge Tests under Test Technologies.
+For more details on surge comparison tests, see Surge Tests.

-The pulse to pulse surge test is used in applications where there are normal differences in the surge waves, but when the tolerance for Pass/Fail is unknown such as with certain assembled motors and many concentric wound stators.
+The pulse-to-pulse surge test is used in applications with normal differences in the surge waves but when the tolerance for pass/fail is unknown.
+This is the case with some assembled motors and many concentric wound stators.
 It is also used when there are no other coils/phases to compare to.

-Surge comparison tests are most often done at a voltage higher than the peak operating voltage of the DUT and therefore referred to as over-voltage tests.
-They are not destructive.
-The main reasons for this are that the test voltage is far below the design voltage of the insulation, and the energy involved in an arc is low.
+Surge comparison tests are not destructive.
+They are most often done at a voltage greater than the peak operating voltage of the motor but it is far below the design voltage of the insulation.
+Therefore, the energy involved in an arc is low.
 A good analogy is an arc from your finger to a door handle as a result of static electricity.
-The voltage involved can be in the 12kV to 20kV range, but the energy is low and thus not deadly.
+The voltage involved is in the 12kV to 20kV range but the energy is low and thus harmless.

-An arc in a winding from a surge test has a low energy given by the discharge capacitor in the tester and the voltage applied, and it will not damage the insulation as long as the number of pulses used in the surge comparison test is limited, and the test is done under conditions when over-voltage tests are recommended.
+A low-energy arc in a winding from a surge test will not damage the insulation as long as the number of pulses used in the surge comparison test is limited and the test is done when over-voltage tests are recommended.